77batbat/Beiwe_documentation/README.md

 }
 ```

 calling the text preprocessing function, we create textmat by adding information from texts file.
 To be specific, we first convert textmat by dividing it by 1000.
-Then we created the variable the variables "hours","days" by splitting the variable  "timestamp”.
-The reason to do this is since timestamp combine the information of hours and days and we want to extract them from this variable.
+Then we creat the variables "hours","days" by splitting the variable  "timestamp”.
+The reason to do this is since timestamp combines the information of hours and days and we want to extract them from this variable.

 #### calls_preprocessing